rufuspollock/rufuspollock.com/content/post/getting-things-done/index.md

 tags: ["books", "principles"]
 ---

 9/10.
 Decades of learning distilled in one simple, complete package.
-Plus I like -- and get -- the Zen / Landmarkian underpinnings.
+I also appreciate the Zen / Landmarkian underpinnings.

-As always with with productivity / personal development like this: however great the ideas and processes are, the devil will be in the [detail of implementation][impl] i.e. the self-discipline and practice.
-For myself,  I've looked at bits of this and heard parts of it by hearsay for at least 15+ years but it has taken until now for me even to knuckle down and really read the book -- and implementation has only just started.
+There is one caveat, common to all productivity / personal development techniques, namely: the devil will be in the implementation, i.e. the self-discipline and practice to apply the techniques -- no matter however great the ideas and processes are (["ideas are cheap, implementation is costly"][impl]).
+For example, I've heard about this many times in the last 15+ years, and come across bits and pieces, but it has taken until now for me to knuckle down and really read the book -- and my implementation has only just started.

 [impl]: /principles/implementation-is-costly